SubstrateLabs/rob-agi/notes.md

 We can manually intervene when we know that it is struggling on something.
 We need a way for human to help out, and then for that help to be digested, incorporated, then remembered.
 There is maybe some basic visual processing we do
 MoA to solve

+Stores:
+- Solutions // things that have been solved
+  - What is the literal function that solves it
+  - What were the main ideas, observations, and functions that were important
+  - What was the process / plan
+  - What mistakes were made
+-